opencontainers/distribution-spec/spec.md

 ```
 The following annotations MUST be included:
 * `org.opencontainers.image.ref.created` - Date and time the reference was created (date-time string as defined by RFC 3339).
 If unknown, default to epoch.
-* `org.opencontainers.image.ref.name` - Reference name of the manifest.
+* `org.opencontainers.image.ref.name` - Name of the tag.

 The following annotations MAY be included:
 * `org.opencontainers.image.created` - Date and time on which the image was built (date-time string as defined by RFC 3339).